 Analysis and Aggregation

-Many users of our data pair it with mobile movement or visitation data.
-In this case, visit or visitor count data would also be an appropriate weight.
+Many users combine FollowGraph with mobile movement or visitation data.
+In that case, visit or visitor counts can be an appropriate weight.

 The formula for a weighted average is shown below.